abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

 > - But when a function is created using **new Function()** have `[[Environment]]` referencing the global Lexical Environment, not the outer one.
 Hence,
 > - they cannot use outer variables.
 But that’s actually good, because it insures us from errors.
 Passing parameters explicitly is a much better method architecturally and causes no problems with minifiers.

+- A closure gives you an access to an outer function's scope from an inner function
-A closure is a function that remembers its outer variables and can access them.
+  - It is a function that remembers its outer variables and can access them.

 > When on an interview, a frontend developer gets a question about “what’s a closure?”, a valid answer would be a definition of the closure and an explanation that all functions in JavaScript are closures, and maybe a few more words about technical details: the **`[[Environment]]`** property and how Lexical Environments work.